LNSwap/lnstxbridge/README.md

 * copy boltz.conf to ~/.lnstx/boltz.conf and modify as needed
 * start the app
 `npm run start`

+* clone [lnstxbridge-client](https://github.com/pseudozach/lnstxbridge-client.git) repo and start it with `aggregatorUrl` parameter set to this bridge IP:port.

 ## use
 * API is available at http://localhost:9002, e.g. curl http://localhost:9002/getpairs